How to Grow Broad Beans; Varieties, Soil Conditions, Harvesting and Yields

 Growing broad beans for a cover crop is one of the finest as they are excellent nitrogen fixers.

-How to Grow Broad Beans and Varieties
+How to Grow Broad Beans and Broad Bean Varieties

-One of my favourite broad bean varieties is the Aquadulce Claudia, it is a longpod which has a sweet, nutty flavor and is an early cropper.
-The pods of this plant tend to grow away from the plant at an upward angle.
-Another favorite is the Longpod or Leviathan which has pods growing to 20 - 25 cm in length, and bushes that grow to up to 1.5 meters high.
+Another favorite is the Long pod or Leviathan which has pods growing to 20 - 25 cm in length, and bushes that grow to up to 1.5 meters high.
 A good variety for colder climes as it is resistant to frosts and is a prolific bearer.
 These pods are pendulous.

-However, there are other varieties which are just as popular such as other dwarf varieties such as Midget and Coles Dwarf, and Longpods and Shortpods such as the Egyptian Brown, Red Epicure and Scorpio, among others.
+However, there are other varieties which are just as popular such as other dwarf varieties such as Midget and Coles Dwarf, and Long pods and Short pods such as the Egyptian Brown, Red Epicure and Scorpio, among others.

 How to Grow Broad Beans, Climate and When to Plant

-Your crop will be seriously reduced if you plant your beans out too early.
-They will grow well in cold weather, but the flowers will not set beans until the frosty conditions have finished in late winter.
-In temperate climates you can sow broad beans in autumn and winter.
-An autumn sowing prevents black fly attack.
+A fall sowing prevents black fly attack.
 If you live in a colder climate, sow your beans in early spring after the frosts have gone.
 Do not attempt to grow broad beans in tropical or hot climates as the flowers will not set.
 They prefer a cool, moderate climate.

 How to Grow Broad Beans and Crop Rotation

 Brassica crops are also a good choice to follow broad beans.
-Althernatively, a green manure crop could be sown to use the nitrogen made available by the broad bean roots.
+Alternatively, a green manure crop could be sown to use the nitrogen made available by the broad bean roots.
 The procedure would be to mulch down or incorporate the bean stalks into the top few centimeters of the soil.
 Leave for a fortnight, cultivate again, and sow the green manure crop.
 This would in turn be incorporated into the soil in readiness for the next crop.

 How to Grow Broad Beans and Soil Preparation